jblomo/datamining290/slides/2014-02-20-Decision-Trees.markdown

 ## Steps

-  + Learning
   + Feed the training set into an algorithm.
 Algorithm associates some of the features with the labels and generates a model.

 ---